icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The JSON value is not included as a Name in mediaTypes."
 }
 ```
-    6. If the JSON name title exists, the value shall be a JSON string data type.
+    6. Test case [-10606](#id-testCase-10606){ #id-testCase-10606 }: If the JSON name title exists, the value shall be a JSON string data type.
 ``` json
 {
   "code": -10606,